cossatot/gem-global-active-faults/README.md

 # File Formats

-The database is currently available in 3 formats, [GeoJSON], [GeoPackage], and [ESRI ShapeFile].
+The database is currently available in 4 formats, [GeoJSON], [GeoPackage], KML, and [ESRI ShapeFile].
 Which file format is most appropriate depends on the software package that is being used.
 QGIS users and anyone making webmaps or an API will find the GeoJSON format most useful.
 This is also the version of record as it is tracked best with version control.
 However, ESRI does not seem to provide acceptable GeoJSON support; ArcGIS users should be able to use the GeoPackage format (note that we have no access to ArcGIS and are unable to test these files for compatibility).
 ESRI's legacy ShapeFile format is also provided but this is not a good choice as that format truncates both column names and longer text fields such as `Notes`.

+**If you are downloading individual files instead of cloning the repository:**
+Please note that GitHub may display a version of the data that is formatted for viewing within its built-in webmap, and not display the actual data.
+If you press the 'Download' button, however, you may download the real file.

 Additional file formats will be provided once the Version 1 of the database is